junxit/us-congress-bills-112/metadata.md

 - 2012-03-06 — Senate amendment agreed to: Amendment SA 1808 agreed to in Senate by Unanimous Consent.
 - 2012-03-06 — Senate amendment proposed (on the floor): Amendment SA 1808 proposed by Senator Durbin for Senator Leahy.(consideration: CR S1431; text: CR S1431)
 - 2012-03-06 — Senate amendment submitted
+- 2012-03-07 — Message on Senate action sent to the House.
+- 2012-03-07 — Received in the House.
+- 2012-03-07 — Referred to the House Committee on the Judiciary.